 - carrying out work to stop items decaying and rotting

-- advising on the correct conditions of heat, light and humidity needed to preserve objects in good condition
+- advising on the correct conditions of heat, light and humidity needed to keep objects in good condition.

 The figures below are only a guide.
 Actual pay rates may vary, depending on: